Dawafe/GetWeather/README.md

 Basic workflow:
-1. -- forward input through a SMTP to cell phone number via carrier Gateway
+1. -- forward input through a SMTP to cell phone number via carrier Gateway 1.1 -- this smtp use via python was presenting more issues than my skill level could efficiently accomodate; adjusted method to use twilio api
-2. -- timer that runs the code above daily at a specified time
+2. -- timer that runs the code above daily at a specified time 2.1 -- will be last item to complete; merge with item 5
-3. -- collects data from the script of a specific URL, then forwards to the program on item 1
+3. -- collects data from the html of a specific URL, (edit: the following needs to be it's own item, see item 4) then forwards to the program on item 1
+4. -- take data from scraper and send/get/whatever to sms script
-4. -- timer to execute the code on item 3 (unless the timer can be built in, same for itme 2)
+5. -- timer(s) to execute the code above